What are The Estate Planning Basics? What Goes in an Estate Plan?

 What Kind of Planning Goes Into “Estate Planning”?

 But Hal and Wanda’s savvy attorney explained to them that not everything goes into a Living Trust!
-There are specific tax considerations related to life insurance, annuities, and retirement accounts, which also generally have “designated Beneficiaries” attached to them, rather than being moved into Living Trust.
+There are specific tax considerations related to life insurance, annuities, and retirement accounts, which also generally have “designated Beneficiaries” attached to them, rather than being moved into a Living Trust.

 In our example, Hal named Wanda as the primary beneficiary for their life insurance and IRAs, with their children Sam and Deb as secondary beneficiaries.
 Their 401(k) followed the same pattern.
 In doing this, they intentionally left out their IRAs, life insurance, and annuities from the trust.

 They also left detailed instructions to their children on handling these specialized accounts so they didn’t make mistakes when withdrawing the money—because doing it wrong can mean a huge hit in taxes.
+A well-thought-out estate planning checklist can ensure your financial affairs are in order and that they provide real and lasting benefits to your loved ones.
+You can establish an asset transfer plan that provides flexibility and minimizes taxes.

 This kind of planning should be done with the help of a savvy, qualified attorney who specializes in estates.
 Please contact CunninghamLegal to learn about our services.